More About Graeme

 From an early age, I loved to draw and paint.
 My parents tell me that to get a moment’s peace, all they had to do was sit me down with a pad of paper and a few pens, and I’d entertain myself for hours.

 I never wavered from that passion for art as I made my way through high school, and college.
 It was in college at Northern Arizona University and later, the University of Arizona, that my focus shifted slightly from illustration to graphic design.

 I began my freelance career as a side-business when I lived in Kansas City, and it has slowly grown by word-of-mouth through a great network of professionals and friends.
 It was during this period of time that I found an interest in website design.
 From my early experiments with GeoCities and local clubs to my current interest in Drupal and WordPress, I’ve found I just love creating websites.
 If you’re interested in a website (or any other design material) please contact me and we’ll chat about your needs.

 It’s no wonder that I enjoy building websites, as I am a tinkerer.
 I love to take something apart, find out how to fix it, and be able to get it working again.
 Most of the time I’m successful, though my wife has learned to ignore the non-stop string of curses coming from the garage.
-Between our home projects, a 1965 Mustang, a 1981 BMW r65 motorcycle, a scooter, and a growing number of bicycles, my tinkering itch is kept well-scratched.
+Between our home projects, a 1965 Mustang and a growing number of bicycles, my tinkering itch is kept well-scratched.

 I love, love, love to cycle.
 Riding bikes through Flagstaff’s forests was common when I was growing up, but I fell away from biking for a good number of years.
 Thankfully, a good friend in Kansas City introduced me to mountain biking.
 I was absolutely terrible, but I loved every painful second of it.